Overview of Group Peer Assessment

 When using the Group Peer Assessment tool you need to determine whether:

-- Will you use the Likert or PAF question type.
+• you will use the Likert or PAF question type

-- If the assessment is formative, what interventions will you put in place to support dysfunctional groups.
+• if the assessment is formative, what interventions you will put in place to support dysfunctional groups

-- Will the results be used to adjust group marks or only as information.
+• the results will be used to adjust group marks or only as information.

-- Moderation of the student responses
+• moderation of the student responses.

-- How to clearly explain the peer assessment process and moderation process to students and document it in the Course Profile.
+• how to clearly explain the peer assessment process and moderation process to students and document it in the Course Profile.

 Likert Option